ExpressionEngine/ExpressionEngine-User-Guide/source/development/conversion/walk-through.rst

    database manipulation).
 #.
 Save- you're done with your update file!

-**Note:** If your module requires user input to complete the install, that should occur on first-run of the module control panel, and not the primary installer.
+.. note:: If your module requires user input to complete the install, that should occur on first-run of the module control panel, and not the primary installer.
 This allows your module to be installed during the ExpressionEngine installer process.
 See the Wiki module for an example if needed.

 Modify Language File
 --------------------